-The Sons organization is divided into detachments at the state level and squadrons at the local level.
+The Sons of The American Legion is divided into detachments at the state level and squadrons at the local level.
 A squadron pairs with a local American Legion post; a squadron’s charter is contingent upon its parent post’s charter.
 However, squadrons can determine the extent of their services to the community, state and nation.
-They are permitted flexibility in planning programs and activities to meet their needs, but must remember S.A.L.’s mission: to strengthen the four pillars of The American Legion.
+They are permitted flexibility in planning programs and activities to meet their needs, but must remember SAL’s mission: to strengthen the four pillars of The American Legion.
 Therefore, squadrons’ campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.

 Since 1988, SAL has raised more than $8 million for The American Legion Child Welfare Foundation.
 SAL members have volunteered over 500,000 hours at veterans hospitals and raised over $1,000,000 for VA hospitals and VA homes.
 The SAL also supports the Citizens Flag Alliance, a coalition dedicated to protecting the U.S. flag from desecration through a constitutional amendment.

 All male descendants, adopted sons, and stepsons of members of The American Legion, and such male descendants of veterans who died in service during World War I, and December 7, 1941, to date, as set forth in Article IV, Section 1, of the National Constitution of The American Legion, or who died subsequent to their honorable discharge from such service, shall be eligible for membership in the Sons of The American Legion.

 There shall be no forms or class of membership except an active membership.